They Have Their Hooks in You

 About MR Gorga

 MR Gorga is an author of paranormal horror.
 He has been a professional writer for over twenty years, both as a journalist and as a copywriter.
 But Gorga’s newest work is a book where he catalogs his multiple experiences and real stories of demon encounters, along with the first documented case of demonic possession.
-You can find his book for sale on Amazon here.
+You can find his books for sale here.

 Real Stories About Demons